The official GRACE & GRACE-FO Science Data System continuously releases monthly gravity solutions from three different processing centers:

 - CSR (Center for Space Research at University of Texas, Austin)

-Why three different solutions?
+Why are there multiple different solutions?

 Which solution to use?

 Use Case 1: Hydrology, Ice Mass and Ocean Bottom Pressure mass change applications

 For most users in these categories, the state-of-the-art GRACE(-FO) mascon gridded data products are recommended due to the advantages described above.
 Several Mascon solutions are available: JPL, CSR and GSFC.
 Please also refer to the GRACE(-FO) Level-3 User Handbook for more details and specific use case examples.

 We also make Level-3 grids available derived from the classic spherical harmonic gravity solutions.
 These grids employ (empirical) post-processing filters to reduce errors and improve the signal-to-noise ratios.
 These Level-3 mass change grids (available for Land and Ocean domains) are fundamentally consistent with mascon grids at larger spatial scales, but may require more customized averaging kernels for smaller study regions (i.e., smaller than approx. 2 million square kilometers).
 A use case for Level-3 GRACE(-FO) 'spherical harmonic' grids is to assess differences across different data centers.

 Use Case 2: gravity field analysis, sensitivity studies, solid Earth processes (e.g., earthquakes, glacial isostatic adjustment, elastic vertical deformation)